£360.00

 Tutor: Agnes Mitchell

-Pre-Requisites: Apologetics, Logic & Debate Year 1: Intellectual Foundations for Christianity
+Pre-Requisites: Apologetics, Logic & Debate Year 1

-Required Materials: Media Use and Parental Note
+- Media Use and Parental Note

 There are no required textbooks for the course.
 However, students will interact with popular media that contains non-Christian ideas.
 These will always be used with the purpose of analyzing and contrasting them with the Christian worldview.
 All media homework (e.g., YouTube clips) will be posted via Google Classroom so students can view them without needing to browse YouTube directly.